TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 01 Install the STM32CubeProgrammer from [**here**](https://www.st.com/en/development-tools/stm32cubeprog.html)  - you will have to supply an email to do so.
 You may want to inspect your sound devices and com ports present before the next steps.
 If necessary install [**MidiOX**](http://www.midiox.com/) for more detailed information about your sound midi and synth devices.

-02 Connect the STM32F103 board to the J-Link and plug the J-Link into a USB port.
+02 Connect the STM32F103 board to an ST-Link programmer and plug the ST-Link into a USB port.

 03 Open the STM32CubeProgrammer and click connect.